lbl-srg/obc/specification/source/specification.rst

    equation
      connect(gain.u, timer.y);
-   // fixme: need to replace signals with signals from OpenBuildingControl ]
+   // fixme: need to replace signals with signals from OpenBuildingControl

+]

-Signals must be connected using `connect` statement;
+Signals shall be connected using a `connect` statement;
 direct assigning the values of signals when instantiating signals is not allowed.